Dark-186/Dark-186/README.md

 - 👋 Hi, I’m @Dark-186
 - 👀 I’m interested in Coding
-- 🌱 I’m currently learning C# & FiveM Scripts
+- 🌱 I’m currently learning Programming languages
-- 📫 How to reach me - Discord: Dark186#2146
+- 📫 How to reach me - Discord: ᴅᴀʀᴋ#5924

 <!---
 Dark-186/Dark-186 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.